Form 9297: Summary of Taxpayer Contact

 Why Was a Revenue Officer Assigned to My Case?

-- You have several years of unfiled tax returns.
+- Years of unfiled tax returns.

-- You have had repeated tax compliance issues.
+- Repeated tax compliance issues.

 What Happens When the IRS Assigns a Revenue Officer to My Case?